+- review of Corporate Sustainability Policy;

 - wildlife awareness;

 - spill reporting;

 - wildlife reporting policy;

 - Workplace Hazardous Materials Information System (WHMIS); and,

 - waste management.

 The environment department also provides role and department specific training and presentations based on seasonal environmental issues.
 For instance, haul truck drivers will be given presentations prior to Bathurst herd spring migration reminding them of mitigation and alerting them to the increased likelihood of caribou presence.